Formalizing and Evaluating Requirements of Perception Systems for Automated Vehicles using Spatio-Temporal Perception Logic: Introduction

-Works like \cite{TuncaliEtAl2020tiv} and \cite{DreossiDS2019jar} demonstrated the importance of testing system level requirements for an AV when the AV contains machine learning enabled perception components.
-However, Signal Temporal Logic (STL) by \cite{MalerN04formats} used in \cite{TuncaliEtAl2020tiv} and \cite{DreossiDS2019jar} cannot directly express requirements on the performance of the perception system itself.
-This limitation was identified in \cite{dokhanchi2018evaluating} and a new logic -- Timed Quality Temporal Logic (TQTL) was developed, which can directly express requirements for image classification algorithms like Squeezedet by \cite{wu2017squeezedet}.
-TQTL is based on Timed Propositional Temporal Logic (TPTL) \cite{AlurH94acm} and it allows reasoning over objects classified in video frames.
-For example, TQTL can formalize Req. \ref{req:uber} that an object should not change classes, but it does not support spatial or topological reasoning over the objects in a scene.
-This is a major limitation since TQTL cannot express requirements such as occlusion, overlap and other spatial relations for basic sanity checks, e.g., that objects do not teleport from frame to frame.
-In addition, one cannot query databases for events such as \textit{``a motorbike passing a truck on the left within 2 sec''}.
+This limitation was identified by \cite{dokhanchi2018evaluating} who developed a new logic -- Timed Quality Temporal Logic (TQTL) -- which can directly express requirements for image classification algorithms like SqueezeDet by \cite{wu2017squeezedet}.
+Namely, TQTL was designed to enable reasoning over objects classified in video frames and their attributes.
+For example, TQTL can formalize Req. \ref{req:uber} that an object should not change classes.
+However, TQTL does not support spatial or topological reasoning over the objects

-In this paper, we introduce the Spatio-Temporal Perception Logic (STPL) which expands TQTL with operators from the spatial logic ${\mathcal S}4_u$ \cite{AielloPHB2007handbook}.
-When the spatial logic ${\mathcal S}4_u$ is combined with Linear Temporal Logic (LTL) \cite{MannaP92} or STL, it enables set based operations over time modalities (e.g., see \cite{gabelaia2005combining,li2019spatio}).
-From a different perspective, we expand prior results on spatio-temporal logics \cite{gabelaia2005combining,li2019spatio} with object quantifiers, freeze time operators, functions and other topological operators.
-For example with STPL, we can express requirements such as: \begin{requirement} \end{requirement}